-Outboard audio processing units (analog) and softwarebased audio plug-ins (digital) are used for each track or group to perform various processing techniques.
+Outboard audio processing units (analog) and software-based audio plug-ins (digital) are used for track each or group to perform various processing techniques.
 These processes, such as equalization, compression, sidechaining, stereo imaging, and saturation are used to make each element as audible and sonically appealing as possible.
 The mix engineer also will use such techniques to balance the "space" of the final audio wave; removing unnecessary frequencies and volume spikes to minimize the interference or "clashing" between each element.